Clara Brett Martin: Life and career

 Clara was born in Toronto in 1874.
 She was the twelfth and youngest child of Abraham and Elizabeth Martin, Anglican-Irish farmers.
 The family placed great importance on education; her father had been a superintendent of education for the township and at least three of her siblings became teachers.
 All her siblings attended university.

 In 1890, Martin was accepted to Trinity College in Toronto, only three years after it began to admit women.
-In 1893, she graduated with a Bachelor of Arts in Mathematics at the age of sixteen, which was almost unheard of because of the masculinity associated with that field at the time.
+In 1893, she graduated with a Bachelor of Arts in mathematics at the age of sixteen, which was almost unheard of because of the masculinity associated with that field at the time.

 In 1891, Martin submitted a petition to the Law Society of Upper Canada to permit her to become a student member, a prerequisite to articling as a clerk, attending lectures and sitting the exams required to receive a certificate of fitness to practice as a solicitor.

 Her petition was rejected by the Law Society after contentious debate, with the Special Committee reviewing the petition interpreting the statute which incorporated the Law Society as permitting only men to be admitted to the practice of law.
 W.D.
 Balfour sponsored a bill that provided that the word "person" in the Law Society's statute should be interpreted to include females as well as males.
-Martin's cause was also supported by prominent women of the day including Emily Stowe and Lady Aberdeen.
+Martin's cause was also supported by prominent women of the day including Doctor Emily Stowe and Lady Aberdeen.
 With the support of the Premier, Oliver Mowat, legislation was passed on April 13, 1892, and permitted the admission of women as solicitors.
 As Canada prepared to enter the 20th century, women were barred from participation in, let alone any influence on or control over, the legal system at its fullest—women could not be voters, legislators, coroners, magistrates, judges or jurors.
 They were visible in the courts as litigants, witnesses & accused persons.

 In 1893, Martin articled with the Toronto firm of Mulock, Miller, Crowther, and Montgomery, but was treated so poorly by her articling peers and the firm's secretaries that she was forced to switch to prominent Toronto law firm Blake, Lash and Cassels, now known as Blake, Cassels & Graydon LLP.

 In 1897 she graduated B.C.L. from Osgoode Hall Law School, Toronto.
 "After special regulations had been framed by the Law Society, ... she was called to the bar of Ontario, and entered into partnership with Messrs.
 Shilton & Wallbridge.
 In 1899 she was admitted to the degree of LL.B. by Toronto University, being the first lady in Canada to receive that honour."

 Martin was elected a school trustee on the Toronto Board of Education in 1901 and served on the body for a decade as the only woman on the school board.

 Martin ran for Toronto City Council in Ward 2 but was defeated in the 1920 municipal election.